-22.1.
-Running Account Authorization30
+- 22.1.
+Running Account Authorization30 - 22.1.1.

-- 22.1.1.
 Unless otherwise specifically agreed to by a Client, the settlement of funds shall be done within twenty-four hours of the payout.
 However, a client may specifically authorize the stock broker to maintain a running account subject to the following conditions: - a.
 The authorization shall be signed by the client only and not by any authorised person on his behalf or any holder of the Power of Attorney. - b.
 The authorisation shall be dated and shall contain a clause that the clients may revoke the authorisation at any time.
 The stock brokers, while sending periodical statement of accounts to the clients, shall mention therein that their running account authorisation would continue until it is revoked by the clients. - c.
-The settlement of running account of funds of the client shall be done by the TM after considering the End of the day (EOD) obligation of funds as on the date of settlement across all the Exchanges on first Friday of the Quarter (i.e., Apr-Jun, Jul-Sep, Oct-Dec, Jan-Mar) for all the clients i.e., the running account of funds shall be settled on first Friday of October 2022, January 2023, April 2023, July 2023 and so on for all the clients.
-If first Friday is a trading holiday, then such settlement shall happen on the previous trading day. - d.
-For clients, who have opted for Monthly settlement, running
+The TM, after considering the End of the Day (EOD) obligation of funds across all the Exchanges, shall settle the running accounts at the choice of the clients on quarterly and monthly basis, on the dates stipulated by the Stock Exchanges. - d.
+Stock exchanges shall, jointly, issue the annual calendar for the settlement of running account (quarterly and monthly) at the